WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-10-AI-test-idea-generation-example.markdown

 The list is getting more interesting.
 It is not genius, or brilliant.
 It probably strays away from Claims Testing in some of its output.
-It is not embarassing human engineers with its insights, but it did take just one or two seconds come up with and deliver a list of testing ideas that are relevant to the feature and probably deserve further analysis.
+It is not embarassing human engineers with its superior insights, but it did take just one or two seconds to come up with and deliver a list of testing ideas that are relevant to the feature and probably deserve further analysis.
 Consider these: